Battle of Mullaitivu (1996): Captured weapons by LTTE

-The LTTE removed the base's entire arsenal including two 122mm howitzers with a range of 14 km, two 120mm mortars, fifteen 81mm mortars, 2 Buffels, One Unicorn APC forty-one 60mm mortars, five general-purpose machine guns and a thousand shells.
-Besides the weaponry, the LTTE also captured communication equipment, naval boats and armoured vehicles such as South African built Buffels.
-The value of the military equipment removed by the LTTE was put in excess of US$20 million.
-The haul was considered too much for the LTTE's small number of cadres to handle.
+The LTTE removed the contents base armoury as well as weapons of the dead.
+In Parliament opposition member of parliament Dr. Jayalath Jayawardena tabled a list of weapons lost as two 122 mm howitzers with a range of 14 km, two 120 mm mortars, fifteen 81 mm mortars, thirty-two 60 mm mortars, eleven two-inch mortars, three RPG 7 rocket launchers, four 12.7 heavy machine guns, fifteen multi-purpose machine guns, 108 general-purpose machine guns, 1654 Type 56 assault rifles, 238 Type 81 assault rifles, four FNC sniper weapons, five Pakistani-manufactured A 3 rifles, twenty-three 40 mm grenade launchers and two flame throwers.
+Besides the weaponry, the LTTE also captured communication equipment, naval boats and armoured vehicles such as 2 Buffels and One Unicorn APC.
+The value of the military equipment removed by the LTTE was put in excess of US$20 million, with Dr Jayawardena telling parliament that the equipment lost was worth over Rs 2,73 billion.
+The haul was considered too much for the LTTE's small number of cadres to handle as it was enough to equip an infantry brigade.